 Lawncare businesses are often mobile and drive in pickup trucks with trailers attached to transport equipment from one job site to another.
 Commercial Auto Insurance primarily covers the third-party costs for vehicle repair and medical bills if you are at fault in an accident.
 You will also be reimbursed for the damage caused to your commercial vehicle when you buy comprehensive and collision coverage for your owned vehicle.
 Most states have some sort of financial responsibility law for owning and operating a vehicle, be sure to check your state’s requirements.

 If you have an extensive clientele, or perform work for mostly commercial business rather than residential, you may want to consider an Umbrella Insurance policy.
-This policy provides additional limit above and beyond the limits contained in your general liability, commercial auto liability and employers liability coverage.
+This policy provides additional limits above and beyond the limits contained in your general lawn care liability insurance, commercial auto liability and employers liability coverage.

-The costs of Lawn Care Insurance depend on the scope of your business operations.
-We suggest you prioritize insurance coverage over insurance costs when looking to safeguard your business.
+The Lawn Care Insurance cost depends on the scope of your business operations.
+We suggest you prioritize insurance coverage over lawn care business insurance costs when looking to safeguard your business.
 Our agents will guide you through the most feasible policies within your budget range.